Save yourself some money like I have and repair these dents yourself at home. It's easier than you may think.

 - Allow the primer to dry overnight and then remove your masking.
 This time use the 400 grit wet sandpaper (usually black) and wrap that around the sanding block.
 Now spray or wet the repaired area and keep it wet while you're sanding it.
 Slowly and carefully sand the primer until it's smooth.
 Sand slightly in excess of your repair job onto the actual car paint.
 As you sand the edges of the primer, you'll know you've got it right when you see the actual primer underneath the car paint.
 Now it should be ready for the final paint.

-How to Apply the Final Coat
+Applying the Final Coat of Paint

 For the final coat, you can take it to your local body repair shop for a professional paint or do it yourself.
 You're going to have to get exactly your color in a spray can.
 If you have a spray gun run by a compressor, even better.